mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 </project>
 ```

-Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (currently 3.8.1) was selected.
+Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (currently 3.8.1) is selected.
-Moreover, to be up-to-date with recent developments, Java 17 was selected, which requires the [Java Development Kit 17](https://jdk.java.net/17/).
+Moreover, to be up-to-date with recent developments, Java 17 is selected, which requires the [Java Development Kit 17](https://jdk.java.net/17/).

 #### 1.2.3 Build